SIEF interactions

 Information on SIEF Agreement and Letter of Access for Chrome

-The price for a Letter of Access (LOA) to the Chromium dossier for a 2010 registration at 1000+ tonnes per year, for companies that are neither members of the Chromium Metal Consortium nor Chromium Alloys Consortium, will be Euro 14.000 plus applicable VAT and bank transfer charges.
+The price for a Letter of Access (LOA) to the Chromium dossier for a registration at 1000+ tonnes per year, for companies that are neither members of the Chromium Metal Consortium nor Chromium Alloys Consortium, is Euro 14.000 plus applicable VAT and bank transfer charges.
+The price for a registration at 100-1000 tpa is Euro 10.000 plus applicable VAT and bank transfer charges.
+The price for a registration at 10-100 tpa is Euro 8.500 and the price for registration at 1-10 tpa is Euro 5000.
 This includes access to the CSR for Chrome metal but not for Ferrochrome alloys or other Chrome alloys.
 A SIEF agreement is attached.
-We require that you sign the SIEF agreement by 10 August 2010 if you have an intention to register in 2010.
-We are focusing now on the 2010 registrants.
-We will not set the price for the 2013/2018 dossiers until closer to the registration date for those tonnages.
-If your Company has a registration deadline of 2013/2018, but plans to register this year, please contact estreicher@khlaw.com immediately to discuss arrangements.
+We require that you sign the SIEF agreement by 1 February 2018 if you have an intention to register in 2018.
+If your Company has a registration deadline of 2018, but plans to register earlier, please contact estreicher@khlaw.com immediately to discuss arrangements.

 One point of clarification with respect to the CSR.
-We are working under the assumption at this time that Cr metal will not be classified.
+Cr metal is not be classified.
 As such, the concept of covering intended uses is not relevant as there will be no exposure scenarios.
-If it turns out that Cr metal is classified, then the exposure scenarios will need to be developed and the cost of that will be in addition to that quoted.

 If you produce/ import FeCr/FeSiCr, you will need access to the Ferrochrome alloys CSR separately.
 Contact estreicher@khlaw.com if that is your situation.